Saturday, 30 June 2012

 Happenings in words

-I realize that two weeks into the program, I should probably start
+So I realize that two weeks into the program, I should probably start recording all the shenanigan happenings that are making this experience unforgettable.
+I guess I should start at the beginning then.

 We arrived in Darwin on July 15th at the Maleleuca Hostel on Mitchell street.
 There we acquired our rooms.
 I have 5 other roommates and we couldn’t be more different.
 Ruthie is an engineering major exploring a new field who’s sensible and practical, Marianne is small and soft-spoken, Becca is tall and reckless, Jess spunky and out-spoken, Katie sweet and follows Becca and Jess in their crazy partying antics.
 And then there’s me.
 HAH.
 We’re an interesting bunch, but we get along for the most part.